Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 View on Amazon

+It has automatic dirt disposal, so it can return to the home station, empty its bin, and continue vacuuming without your help.
 You can also create “Keep Out Zones,” which are lines you can draw in the app on the virtual map to keep Roomba away from sensitive areas like your pet’s food dishes.
-The vacuum connects to an app, so you can schedule it to clean an entire level of your home or specific rooms.
+The vacuum connects to Roomba’s app, so you can schedule it to clean an entire level of your home or specific rooms.
 Daily runs of this vac can help reduce the amount of dog hair on your floors and keep your home more allergen-free.

 ProsCons